phpearth/docs/faq/security/01-security.md

 ## PHP configuration

 Always keep installed PHP version updated.
 You can use [versionscan](https://github.com/psecio/versionscan) to check for possible vulnerabilities of your PHP version.
 Update open source libraries and applications and maintain web server.

 Here are some of the important settings from `php.ini` that you should check out.
 You can also use [iniscan](https://github.com/psecio/iniscan) to scan your `php.ini` files for best security practices.

 ### Error Reporting

 In your production environment you must always turn off displaying errors to screen.
-If errors occur in your application and it is visible to the outside world attacker can get valuable data for attacking your application. `display_errors` and `log_errors` directives in `php.ini` file:
+If errors occur in your application and they are visible to the outside world, attacker can get valuable data for attacking your application.
+`display_errors` and `log_errors` directives in `php.ini` file:

 ```ini
 ; Disable displaying errors to screen